 The deficit of the 10th Edition forces the organisation into budgetary cut-backs: lowering of salaries and expenses, as well as the number of films (70 at most compared to 110 in 1996).
 A new executive committee is put into place and a professional is brought on board in search of sponsors.
 Despite these conditions, with an extension of the Festival into Bulle, the streamlined formula still draws in 14,000 spectators to the festival, which runs from 2 to 9 March.
 The programme stays extremely dynamic.
 In addition to the films in and out of competition, the line-up includes a focus on South Korean New Wave, a panorama of South African films and an Adoor Gopalakrishnan retrospective.
 Chinese filmmaker Ming Zhang takes home the Grand Prize with Wushan Yunyu: In Expectation.

 The ongoing evolution of the event is pronounced with the addition of "International" in the festival name.
-Also, the Grand Prize awarded by FIFF (Fribourg International Film Festival) becomes the Regard d’or, embodied in an original design by Fribourg sculptor Jean-Jacques Hofstetter.
-From 1 to 8 March, the festival stretches from Bulle and Fribourg all the way to Guin.
+The Grand Prize awarded by FIFF (Fribourg International Film Festival) becomes the Regard d’or, embodied in an original design by Fribourg sculptor Jean-Jacques Hofstetter.
+From 1st to 8th March, the festival stretches from Bulle and Fribourg all the way to Guin.
 The educational side also expands, allowing hundreds of students from Fribourg, Lausanne and Berne to discover cinematic gems totally unknown to their young eyes.
 Once more in the history of the Festival, the Grand Prize, or Regard d’or, is shared by two films: Who the Hell Is Juliette? by Carlos Marcovich (Mexico) and Pizza, Beer, and Cigarettes by Adrián Caetano and Bruno Stagnaro (Argentina).
 Including a Panorama of Hong Kong cinema (1966-1996) and a Retrospective on Tango in Cinema (1933-1944), the selection meets with great success, tallying 20,000 total spectators (a 50% increase from the previous year).
 The formula altered from Films du Sud, the Festival now buys eight copies which can be freely exhibited.
-Organised by Passion Cinéma, the circuit meets with immense success: 11,000 attendees in 25 cities, and more than 2,000 student attendees.
+Organised by Passion Cinéma, the circuit meets with immense success: 11,000 attendees in 25 cities, and more than 2,000 students.

 The Festival, which runs from 7 to 14 March and had lost the sponsor Swisscom and gained a smaller amount of support from Crédit Suisse, feels the need to clarify its links with Trigon-Film.
 Previously, the latter's films were not to overlap with those of Films du Sud, and the influence of diversity at Trigon was swayed towards German-speaking Switzerland, while the Festival was to maintain a foothold in the French-speaking parts.
 Meanwhile, one of the events of this year's Edition, initiated by Abderrahmane Sissoko (La Vie sur Terre, Mali/Mauritania) with the audience-awarded prize going to Life is to Whistle by Cuban Fernando Pérez, is the "Carte Blanche: 10 Years of Trigon-Film".
 There is also a Panorama of 1990s cinema in Kazakhstan and a tribute to Brazilian documentary filmmaker César Paes.
 An additional 1,000 spectators bring the total in attendance to 21,000.
 The students in attendance reach 4,000 in number.